yebt/JUMYNECO/README.md

 - [ ] LSP
 - [ ] Formatter and linter
     - [ ] Guard
+    - [ ] stevearc/conform.nvim
 View

 - [x] Dressing
 - [x] Makrdown
   - [x] https://github.com/OXY2DEV/markview.nvim

+Additional

+- [ ] Templates for a new files
+  - [ ] For php use the PSR namespace